 In fact our editor would only make fleeting appearances in this issue on a competition page, his own Grunts letters page, introducing a Pigg Tale and in an advert for those 'Prime Porky Products' of Oink! merchandise.
 Mary Lighthouse would have a half vertical page to herself, but this issue Mr Pigg takes a back seat to the regulars and guest stars.

 If there's ever one Oink! character you could guarantee would relish the theme of this issue it'd be Hadrian Vile.
-Obviously "relish" as in have plenty to say about NOT going back!
+Obviously "relish" as in have plenty to say about NOT going back to school.
 This issue would also include a page of the St. Phlopp's Skool Magerzine, but the actual Sekret Diary story won out for me:

 Again Ian Jackson's artwork and that deliberately badly typed wording combine to give an anarchic and original slant on the usual schoolboy humour and of course the actual scripts from Mark Rodgers were in themselves works of art.
 Hadrian is still one of my all-time favourite comics characters and he's the perfect example of how things would come together in Oink! in perfect harmony (yes, it's late and I've had way too much coffee) to create something which, on its surface, looks completely random but is actually so perfectly designed in every way.